kriskhaira/devkit/README.md

-devkit is a collection of useful tools for mac development and ubuntu systems administration with:
+devkit is a collection of useful tools for web development and sys admin on OS X and Ubuntu with:

-  * a configuration bundle vim+pathogen+nerdtree and other vim plugins all set up as submodules
+  * a configuration bundle for vim+pathogen+nerdtree and other vim plugins set up as git submodules
-  * lots of bash aliases for LAMP stack sys admin catered towards Drupal, git, Ubuntu and Mac users with some Rails and Python thrown in
+  * bash aliases for sys admin using git, Ubuntu, Mac, LAMP, Drupal, Rails and Python
   * backup scripts

 ## Set up vim